 The Korean peninsula is only accessible by plane or by boat, as it shares its only land border with North Korea.
 This means its airports are very active and there are many all over the country - in Seoul, Jeju, Busan, Gwangju etc. Traveling in the country is also very easy: there are many comfortable buses to most of the countryside, slow and high-speed trains, as well as ferries to islands.

 The best seasons are autumn (mid-September to mid-November) and spring (April to mid-June).
-They both have temperatures oscillating between 20°C / 68°F and 30°C / 86°F and the nature wears its most amazing colors.
+They both have temperatures oscillating between 10°C / 50°F and 25°C / 77°F and nature wears its most amazing colors.
 It’s the best time to view flowers, go hiking, or just enjoy chilling on rooftops.
+To know more, read our season guide here.
+We also wrote a list of special winter activities you can experience in the country.

 Yes, it’s very easy.
 The internet speed in Korea is among the best in the world and there are many remote-friendly cafes to work with free wifi from all over the country.
 Many places are open 24/7!